tornikeo/tornikeo.github.io/_projects/5_project.md

 Last, but not least, it is important that we carefully replicate every single line of code we have within the original kaggle notebook.
 NNs have a huge error surface and postpartum NN bugfixing is never fun.

 The project is hosted at [a public repository](https://github.com/tornikeo/embed-deepdream/tree/master).

+## Dev logbook

+### 2022 Jun 18, 23:40 TornikeO

+In order to use more feature layers from the base model (MobileNetV2), and to also have more control over model parameters, I opted for generating a custom TFJS model.

+Inferene speed is of paramount importance, so, I compared the following promising model architectures for speed on CPU:

+- MobileNetV3Small (62.2 ms)
+- MobileNetV2 (**61.1 ms**)
+- EfficientNetV2B0 (111 ms)
+- EfficientNetB0 (112 ms)

+I finally went with MobileNetV2.

+### 2022 Jun 19, 01:10 TornikeO

+Including the rescaling layer into the model isn't going to be easy, since Lambda layers are not supported within TFJS converter.
+Instead chose to leave that task to the JS codebase.
+So, **scaling is required** (input has to be in -1 to 1 range)!.

+The Deep Dream requires feature vectors (or hidden activations, as they call it).
+I don't know how to get intermediate outputs from loaded TFJS models, so, instead that task goes to Python part: The conversion-ready model already outputs 5 feature vectors from `block_n_add` layers.
+In th end, the `n` should be a tweakable UI input.

+Model also doesn't input Batch size, that's handled by the signature function.
+Output is also batch-less.
+Also, fp16 quantization happens to all nodes.
+Had to double check that there are no int nodes within the model (Learned the hard way what reckless quantization can do to a model with int nodes).

+### 2022 Jun 19, 18:10 TornikeO

+Fixed the issue with model path.
+Turns out, `webpack.comon.js` redirects all queries from `'assets/models/*'` to the `public/models` directory.
+Also tweaked the learning rate and updated the `getGradient` function to gather gradients from multiple hidden layers.

+Seems like higher learning rates (0.1,0.05) are more unstable for shallower layers like `block_1_add` but not deeper ones.